neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### Semantic HTML

-Writing Semantic HTML mean writing "meaningful" HTML
+Writing semantic HTML means writing "meaningful" HTML, in the sense that the element itself provides information about its content.

 > Copy this snippet into your body element from before